modisultan/NLP_News_Company/Report.md

-# Stroke_Classification
+NLP News Company

-### Abstract:
+Abstract:

-According to the World Health Organization (WHO) stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.
-In this project our goal is to predict whether a patient is likely to get stroke based on the input (features).
+A News company want to know what news topics people are interested in and prefer, which helps the company attracting largest number of people.

+Design:
+This project is one of the T5 Data Science Boot Camp requirements. the data provided by Kaggle.

-### Data Description:
+Data Description:

-The data will be used in this project is provided by <a href="https://www.kaggle.com/fedesoriano/stroke-prediction-dataset">Kaggle</a>.
+The data will be used in this project is provided by Kaggle. it contains of 32000 rows and 2.
-Each row in the data provides relavant information about the patient, it contains of 5110 rows and 12 columns.

-1) id: unique identifier
-2) gender: "Male", "Female" or "Other"
-3) age: age of the patient
-4) hypertension: 0 if the patient doesn't have hypertension, 1 if the patient has hypertension
-5) heart_disease: 0 if the patient doesn't have any heart diseases, 1 if the patient has a heart disease
-6) ever_married: "No" or "Yes"
-7) work_type: "children", "Govt_jov", "Never_worked", "Private" or "Self-employed"
-8) Residence_type: "Rural" or "Urban"
-9) avg_glucose_level: average glucose level in blood
-10) bmi: body mass index
-11) smoking_status: "formerly smoked", "never smoked", "smokes" or "Unknown"*
-12) stroke: 1 if the patient had a stroke or 0 if not.
+Columns contains:
+headline: contains headlines from different news sites
+clickbait: which 1 represents it is clickbait and 0 represents non-clickbait What we gonna do:
+Topic Modeling: To find the topic of the text and create new column topic Nlb Classification: depending on the topics from topic modeling, classify it to know what type of news are clicked the most and predict what is the type of news depending on headline news
+Deployment: after we do classification experiments we will chooses the best experiment and deploy it with Flaska using PyCharm

-### Tools:
+Tools:
 • Numpy and Pandas for data manipulation

-•	Matplotlie and Seaborn for visualise data
+• Matplotlie and Seaborn and WordCloud for visualise data

+• Sklearn

+• NLTK

+• Keras

-•	Sklearn for modle training
+• Flask and Pycharm for deployment

+Communication:
+The slides are provided in Presentation and proposal provided at README file.